 Electronic Waste Collection

-Additional consumer information is available at eRecycle.org to assist in explaining the fee and other aspects of the program.
+Additional consumer information is available on the CalRecycle Electronic Waste Management page to assist in explaining the fee and other aspects of the program.
 Local governments and community partners can also host e-waste collection events to help prevent illegal disposal by giving residents a convenient means of managing unwanted electronics.
 It is important that e-waste recovery activities be conducted only by authorized handlers who follow documentation and material management standards applicable to this regulated waste stream.

 California has an estimated 250,000 waste tires that have been illegally dumped or stockpiled.
-These stockpiles pose a potential threat to public health, safety, and the environment.
 CalRecycle is charged with the task of implementing tire disposal regulations and reducing the threat waste tires pose to public health and safety and the environment.
 CalRecycle provides a searchable list of facilities that are permitted to accept waste tires.

 Green Waste Collection